Tarun-Rajan99/Tarun-Rajan99/README.md

-## Hi, my name is Tarun 👋
+## Hi, I'm Tarun Rajan

 ---

 I am currently studying an MSc in Statistics at [Imperial](https://www.imperial.ac.uk/study/courses/postgraduate-taught/statistics/).

-Previously, I graduated from the London School of Economics.
+Previously, I graduated with a BSc in Finanical Mathematics and Statistics from the London School of Economics.

-Some of my favourite modules from my undergraduate were:
+Some of my hobbies are:

-- Stochastic Processes
+- Football
-- Probability
+- Cricket
-- Statistical inference
+- Tennis

-Here is a link to the [Stochastic Process module](https://www.lse.ac.uk/resources/calendar2023-2024/courseGuides/ST/2023_ST302.htm).

-30-08-2025